 Step 4: To print the workbook, click on the print button.

-Summary: As the user has given instruction in print command, it will print that no of pages with an entire workbook.
+Summary: As the user has given instructions in the print command, it will print the no of pages with an entire workbook.

 How to Print selected area workbook with the page orientation in MS Excel

 Step 1: Go to Excel Sheet, which a user wants to print, and select the area that needs to be printed.